 - Oh, how we need one another more than ever right now.
 Today, we’ll talk about helpful discussion prompts and conversations we can be having with the people we care about and work with – questions that really get to the heart of things.

-Looking forward to supporting you through the end of this loooooooooooong month.
+Looking forward to supporting you through this loooooooooooong summer.

 Want more practical tips on working parenthood?
 Check out my book, Back to Work After Baby: How to Plan and Navigate a Mindful Return from Maternity Leave